ARTS NORTHERN RIVERS REGIONAL SNAPSHOT 2014

 - Lack of accessible studios giving access to space and equipment for less established practitioners (although SAE, SCU and TAFE make space and equipment available when possible)

-- Lack of incubator facilities to encourage start-ups and business acceleration for creative businesses · Poor broadband coverage throughout the region and ongoing mobile ‘blackspots’.
+- There has been a significant increase in incubator facilities designed to encourage start-ups and business acceleration for creative businesses – most notably in the Byron Arts and Industry Estate area

 CaLD, Aboriginal and Disability Sectors